 - 2.9.1 A concern reported under this policy will be treated confidentially.
-Unless the worker agrees, their identity will not be disclosed by the school in dealing with their concern within this policy. - 2.9.2 However this policy encourages workers to put their name to allegations whenever possible.
-Concerns expressed anonymously will be considered at the discretion of the school. - 2.9.3 In exercising this discretion the factors to be considered will include: - The seriousness of the issues raised. - The credibility of the concern. - The likelihood of confirming the allegation from attributable sources. - 2.9.4 In the event of a concern disclosing alleged criminal activity, the worker may be asked to help the police or other appropriate enforcement agency.
-In the event of disciplinary action taken by the school the worker may be asked to give evidence under the school's disciplinary procedure.
+Unless the worker agrees, their identity will not be disclosed by TCES in dealing with their concern within this policy. - 2.9.2 However this policy encourages workers to put their name to allegations whenever possible.
+Concerns expressed anonymously will be considered at the discretion of TCES. - 2.9.3 In exercising this discretion the factors to be considered will include: - The seriousness of the issues raised. - The credibility of the concern. - The likelihood of confirming the allegation from attributable sources. - 2.9.4 In the event of a concern disclosing alleged criminal activity, the worker may be asked to help the police or other appropriate enforcement agency.
+In the event of disciplinary action taken by TCES the worker may be asked to give evidence under the disciplinary procedure.